Social Media Analytics: Measuring Success and Refining Your Strategy

 1. Improve ROI

-Social media analytics helps to show if your marketing campaign is doing well and generating new sales.
+Social media analytics help you determine whether your marketing campaign is performing well and generating new sales.
 Every share, like, or retweet is aimed at generating ROI.

-You can use social media analytics to find out about upcoming trends in the industry.
+You can use social media analytics to identify upcoming industry trends.
 Some of the upcoming trends that can be identified by social media analytics are:

 • Content that resonates more with your audience